nsmryan/jsmn-rs/README.md

 I tried to use isize and usize to make this okay, but for some casts it might still be a problem.

-There are very few tests and very little example code on how to use the library.
+There are also very few tests and very little example code on how to use the library.